30 Supervised Learning Methods

 One reason QDA does not work as well as the kernel methods is because the assumption of normality does not quite hold.
 Although for the 2s it seems reasonable, for the 7s it does seem to be off.
 Notice the slight curvature in the points for the 7s:

-QDA can work well here, but it becomes harder to use as the number of predictors increases.
+QDA can work ok here, but it becomes harder to use as the number of predictors increases.
 Here we have 2 predictors and had to compute 4 means, 4 SDs, and 2 correlations.
-Notice that if we have 10 predictors, we have 45 correlations for each class.
-In general, the formula is \(K\times p(p-1)/2\), which gets big fast.
+Notice that if we have 10 predictors, we need to estimate 45 correlations for each class.
+In general, the formula for the number of correlations we have to estimate is \(p(p-1)/2\) for each class, which gets big fast.
 Once the number of parameters approaches the size of our data, the method becomes impractical due to overfitting.

-30.3.4 Linear discriminant analysis
+Linear discriminant analysis

 A relatively simple solution to QDA’s problem of having too many parameters is to assume that the correlation structure is the same for all classes, which reduces the number of parameters we need to estimate.
 In this case, the the distributions looks like this:

-We can LDA using the MASS lda
+We can fit LDA using the MASS lda function:

 Now the size of the ellipses as well as the angles are the same.
 This is because they are assumed to have the same standard deviations and correlations.
 Although this added constraint lowers the number of parameters, the rigidity lowers our accuracy to: